 My name is Anna-Marie.
-I am originally from the Canadian West Coast but have lived in Winnipeg for seven years.
+I am originally from the Canadian West Coast but have lived in Winnipeg for eight years.
 I live in the West End with my partner and work out of our home.

 I have been sewing since I was three years old.
 I learned at my grandmother's knee and to this day I still have some of her sewing supplies.